gsupp/noms/_recipes/baked-acorn-squash.md

 - Drizzle 1/2T maple syrup into the center of each half.
 - Sprinkle with a dash of salt and ground cinnamon to taste.
 - Bake at 400f for about 1 hour to 1 hour and 15 minutes, until the tops of the squash halves are nicely browned and the squash flesh is very soft and cooked through.
-- Air Fryer: 15 minutes at 350f upside down, then flip cut side up and 10 minutes at 400f.
+- Air Fryer -> 15 minutes at 350f upside down, then flip cut side up and 10 minutes at 400f.
 ---